bryan-lunt-supercomputing/blue-waters-pytorch/README.md

 - You have to manually install cudnn and nccl, unless they eventually make these packages for us.

 ## Donations
-In addition to the time spent on this, I incur non-negligible EWS costs every time I rebuild the images.
+In addition to the time spent on this, I incur non-negligible AWS costs every time I rebuild the images.

-If you find this to be useful, please consider sending me a few dollars to offset my EWS costs.
+If you find this to be useful, please consider sending me a few dollars to offset my AWS costs.

 https://paypal.me/bryanjlunt?locale.x=en_US